ORA-04031: unable to allocate … shared memory

 ORA-04031: unable to allocate nnn bytes of shared memory

 More shared memory is needed than was allocated.
-SGA private memory has
+SGA private memory has been exhausted.

 Fragmentation of shared pool memory is a common problem and